huggingface/chat-ui/README.md

 #### Anthropic

-We also support Anthropic models (including multimodal ones) through the official SDK.
+We also support Anthropic models (including multimodal ones via `multmodal: true`) through the official SDK.
 You may provide your API key via the `ANTHROPIC_API_KEY` env variable, or alternatively, through the `endpoints.apiKey` as per the following example.

 ```
 MODELS=`[